sdelosantos/sdelosantos.github.io/README.md

 # Start Wars Planets

-Proyect to render a list of start wars planets. you can check the project here: https://sdelosantos.github.io/
+This project is designed to render a list of Star Wars planets.
+You can explore the project: https://sdelosantos.github.io/

 ## Packages

-Here's a list of the packages used in this project.
+Here's a list of the packages used in this project:

 1. @fortawesome/fontawesome-free@6.5.1
 2. @tanstack/react-query@@5.17.19
-3. axios@1.6.6,
+   3 . axios@1.6.6,
-4. date-fns@3.3.1",
+3. date-fns@3.3.1",
-5. styled-components@^6.1.8
+4. styled-components@^6.1.8

 ## Run Locally

+You can test it on this URL: https://sdelosantos.github.io/

-execute the next commands:
+To run the project locally, execute the following commands:

 ```
 pnpm install && pnpm dev